tanya-nantsa/RollaBall/README.md

 ## Description

-A game where users move the ball around the space using the arrow keys and collect awards.
+A game where users move the ball around the space using the arrow keys to collect awards.

 ## Running Application